 Lincoln was able show that the founding fathers had intended Congress to regulate slavery.
 He named the men who had signed the Constitution and who had later voted, while in Congress, to regulate slavery.
 He also demonstrated that George Washington himself, as President, had signed a bill into law that regulated slavery.

 Lincoln spoke for more than an hour.
 He was interrupted often by enthusiastic cheering.
 The New York City newspapers carried the text of his speech the next day, with the New York Times running the speech on the front page.
-The favorable publicity was astounding, and Lincoln went on to speak in several other cities in the east before returning to Illinois.
+The favorable publicity was astounding, and Lincoln went on to speak in several other cities in the East before returning to Illinois.

 That summer the Republican Party held its nominating convention in Chicago.
 Abraham Lincoln, beating out better known candidates, received his party's nomination.
-And historians tend to agree that it could never have happened if not for the address delivered months earlier on a cold winter night in New York City.
+And historians tend to agree that it Would never have happened if not for the address delivered months earlier on a cold winter night in New York City.